 Specification: BQN grammar

 BQN's grammar is given below.
-Terms are defined in a BNF variant.
+Terms are defined in a BNF variant, with tokens for terminals.
 However, handling special names properly is possible but difficult in BNF, so they are explained in text along with the block grammar.

-The symbols s, F, _m, and _c_ are identifier tokens with subject, function, 1-modifier, and 2-modifier classes respectively.
-Similarly, sl, Fl, _ml, and _cl_ refer to literals and primitives of those classes.
+The symbols s, F, _m, and _c_ are identifier tokens with subject, function, 1-modifier, and 2-modifier roles respectively.
+Similarly, sl, Fl, _ml, and _cl_ refer to literals and primitives of those roles.
 While names in the BNF here follow the identifier naming scheme, this is informative only: syntactic roles are no longer used after parsing and cannot be inspected in a running program.

 A program is a list of statements.
 Almost all statements are expressions.
 Namespace export statements, and valueless results stemming from ยท, or ๐•จ in a monadic block function, can be used as statements but not expressions.